MicrosoftDocs/Viva/Viva/glint/setup/reopen-survey.md

 > [!IMPORTANT]
 > Survey close notifications aren't automatically regenerated once the original closing notification is sent.

-When a survey is closed **and** notification emails have already been sent, the admin needs to manually set new notification dates.
+When a survey is closed **and** notification emails are sent, the admin needs to manually set new notification dates.
 Reset new communications in the **Communications** section of **Program Summary**.

 Also consider:

 - The Team Conversations for this survey is deleted and regenerated after the survey closes on the new date.
-Team Conversations is not available while the survey is reopened.
+Team Conversations isn't available while the survey is reopened.
 - The **Phased Access** user role can't access the results of this survey until the role is regranted access.
 - Review and reschedule any Nudges already set.
 They also aren't rescheduled automatically.

 ## Extend a survey that hasn't closed

-When a survey is extended before its close date - the survey close notification has not been sent - the notification generation automatically updates.
+When a survey is extended before its close date - therefore, the survey close notification isn't sent - the notification generation automatically updates.
 The default for survey close notifications is three days post survey close.
 >
 >Example:
 >